cmorschel/Portfolio/README.md

 - 🖨 Designing and 3D printing useful objects

-- 🎸 Leading worship, playing guitar, singing, and writing songs
+- 🎸 Leading worship, playing guitar and bass, singing, and writing songs

 -  Proud husband and father of a confident 6-year-old daughter and a superhero 4-year-old son.